-So, think about it, a function prog1(n) that takes a number n as a parameter can change the value of the variable n, but since that n is a private variable, that does not change the value of anything outside the function.
+So, think about it, a function progl(n) that takes a number n as a parameter can change the value of the variable n, but since that n is a private variable, that does not change the value of anything outside the function.
 However, a function prog2(A) that takes an array A can still change the content of the array outside the function.
 Why?
 What's the difference?
 This is a tricky question, but it's also an important one.
 So, I don't want to dismiss it.
 I will try to be concise, which means that I can't be very precise.
 But I still want to describe things as they are in essence.

-Here's the deal.
-There is no difference!
+So, what's the difference between prog1(n) and prog2(A) when n is a number and A is an array?
+Well, there is no difference!
 That is, Python treats the two functions and the two variables (parameters) in exactly the same way.
 The difference is in the nature of those variables.
 In fact, this is the nature of all variables in Python.

 As we said initially, a variable is a space in memory that has a name-meaning that we can refer to by a certain name within some instructions in the program-and that can contain a value.
 This is true for both a variable n = 7 containing the integer value 7, an array A = [1, 2, 3].
 However, the difference is that some "values" aren't values per-se, but rather references to other areas in memory that in turn contain other variables that can take values including references to yet-other areas in memory.
 That is the case for an array.
 So, A per-se is a variable just like n.
 But A's value isn't the whole array.
-That is, A does not in itself contain the sequence [1, 2, 3]-and this shouldn't be surprising, since the sequence can be arbitrary long.
+That is, A does not in itself contain the sequence [1, 2, 3].
+And this shouldn't be surprising, since the sequence can be arbitrarily long.
 Instead, the sequence is stored somewhere else in memory, and A contains the address of that memory location.